 People generally seem to think that the world revolves around them here, or that other people don’t seem to exist.

-You can walk down the sidewalk where someone is blocking the way, make eye contact with them, and they still won’t politely move to let you pass unless you ask for “permiso” or just bump into them (when in Rome).
+You can walk down the sidewalk where someone is blocking the way, make eye contact with them, and they still won’t politely step aside to let you pass unless you ask for “permiso” or just bump passed them (when in Rome).

-This lack of courtesy extends to people behind the wheel, where it seems to have become a sort of upper class entitlement… The “I can afford a car, therefore I’m better and more important than you poor people walking” complex.
+This lack of courtesy extends to people behind the wheel, where it seems to have become a sort of middle to upper-class entitlement… The “I can afford a car, therefore I’m better and more important than you poor people walking” complex.

-You must be very careful, drivers will practically run you down in the street like a dog (something they do actually do on purpose), and they will NEVER voluntarily yield to you, only if you force them to by stepping out in the road.
+You must be very careful, drivers will practically run you down in the street like a dog (something that some jerks here actually do on purpose), and they will NEVER voluntarily yield to you, only if you force them to by stepping out in the road.

-The only thing that keeps things relatively sane within the city of Medellin is the prevalence of red-light and speeding cameras all over, because the transit police (different from the ineffectual regular police) literally don’t do anything except report to the scene of accidents (which are plentiful) and stand at intersections directing traffic when it grinds to a halt.
+The only thing that keeps things relatively sane within the city of Medellin is the prevalence of red-light and speeding cameras all over, because the transit police (different from the ineffectual regular police) literally don’t do anything except report to the scene of accidents (which are plentiful), the occasional motorcycle checkpoint, and stand at intersections directing traffic when it grinds to a halt.
+That is seriously all they do.

-You know how much money the Colombian government could make if they actually tried to enforce some semblance of order among Colombian drivers?
+Do you have any idea how much money the Colombian government could make if they actually tried to enforce the tiniest semblance of law and order among Colombian drivers?
+The national debt, solved!

 Colombian time means that everything is later than actually stated.